emisgroup/exa-data-eng-assessment/README.md

 ## The Solution
-If you are applying for a position that uses one specific programming language, please write your solution in that language, otherwise your pipeline can use any of the following technologies along with **any frameworks, libraries you feel appropriate**:
+If you are applying for a position that uses one specific programming language, please write your solution in that language, otherwise your solution can use any of the following technologies along with **any frameworks, libraries you feel appropriate**:

 - **Programming Languages** - Java / Python / Scala / Go / C#
 - **Data Storage Layer** - MongoDB / MySql / Postgres / SQLServer Express / Filesystem (CSV/Parquet/Orc)